'Least Desirable'? How Racial Discrimination Plays Out In Online Dating

 I usually like "bears," but no "panda bears."

 These were the types of messages Jason, a 29-year-old Los Angeles resident, remembers receiving on different dating apps and websites when he logged on in his search for love seven years ago.
-He's since deleted the messages and apps.
+He has since deleted the messages and apps.

 "It was really disheartening," he says.
 "It really hurt my self-esteem."

-Jason is earning his Ph.D. with a goal of helping people with mental health needs.
+Jason is earning his doctorate with a goal of helping people with mental health needs.
 NPR is not using his last name to protect his privacy and that of the clients he works with in his internship.

-He's gay and Filipino, and he says he felt like he had no choice but to deal with the rejections based on his ethnicity as he pursued a relationship.
+He is gay and Filipino and says he felt like he had no choice but to deal with the rejections based on his ethnicity as he pursued a relationship.

-"It was it was hurtful at first.
+"It was hurtful at first.
 But I started to think, I have a choice: Would I rather be alone, or should I, like, face racism?"

-Jason says he faced it, and thought about it quite a bit.
+Jason says he faced it and thought about it quite a bit.
 So he wasn't surprised when he read a blog post from OkCupid co-founder Christian Rudder in 2014 about race and attraction.

-Rudder wrote that user data showed most men on the site rated black women as less attractive than women of other races and ethnicities.
+Rudder wrote that user data showed that most men on the site rated black women as less attractive than women of other races and ethnicities.
 Similarly, Asian men fell at the bottom of the preference list for most women.
 While the data focused on straight users, Jason says he could relate.

 "When I read that, it was a sort of like, 'Duh!' " he says.
 "It was like an unfulfilled validation, if that makes sense.
 Like, yeah, I was right, but it feels s***** that I was right."